The Four Layers of the Mind

 In yogic philosophy, the mind is not seen as a single, uniform entity.
 Instead, it is understood as a subtle instrument with multiple layers, each playing a unique role in shaping our thoughts, emotions, and consciousness.

 These layers — Manas, Buddhi, Chitta, and Ahamkara — together form what is called the Antahkarana, the “inner instrument” of awareness.
-Exploring these dimensions of the mind can deepen our understanding of the mind and enhance our yoga practice, meditation, and spiritual journey.
+Exploring these dimensions of the mind can deepen our understanding and enhance our yoga practice, meditation, and spiritual journey.

-Buddhi: The Intellect - Buddhi is the higher faculty of discrimination and wisdom.
+Buddhi is the higher faculty of discrimination and wisdom.
 It helps us make decisions, discern truth from illusion, and align our actions with our dharma — our higher purpose.
-A strong Buddhi is cultivated through meditation, self‑inquiry, and study of yoga philosophy.
+A strong Buddhi is cultivated through meditation, self‑inquiry, and the study of yoga philosophy.
 It is the guiding light that brings clarity to our spiritual practice.

 Devotion is giving your heart to something that feels bigger, steadier, or wiser than your everyday worries.